microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/examples/Get-MgBetaIdentityB2XUserFlow.md

 Get-MgBetaIdentityB2XUserFlow -ExpandProperty "identityProviders"

 ```
-This example shows how to use the Get-MgBetaIdentityB2XUserFlow Cmdlet.
+This example will list all b2xidentityuserflow objects and expand identityproviders